signalfx/integrations/aws-sqs/README.md

 ### METRICS

-For more information about the metrics emitted by Amazon Simple Queue Service, visit the service's homepage at https://aws.amazon.com/sqs/.
+For more information about the metrics emitted by Amazon Simple Queue Service, visit the service's homepage at <a target="_blank" href="https://aws.amazon.com/sqs/">https://aws.amazon.com/sqs/</a>.

 ### LICENSE